-A fulltime Assistant, Associate or Full Professor in the Department may advise an Honors student.
-Under certain limited circumstances a Visiting or Adjunct faculty member may agree to do so as well.
+Any continuing faculty member in the Department may advise an Honors student.
 We very strongly recommend that students seek as advisors a faculty member with whom they have already had course work in the general subject area of the thesis project.
-Please bear in mind that some faculty may not feel able to take on a supervision because the project is too far from their specialization, because they are going on leave, or because of other commitments (including other supervisions).
+Please bear in mind that some faculty may not feel able to take on supervision because the project is too far from their specialization because they are going on leave or because of other commitments (including other supervisions).

 Registering for Honors

-Charles Center form: Application for Admission to Department Honors [pdf]
+Charles Center information: Application for Admission to Department Honors

 Fall progress report form (.doc)